 Somewhere in all this change, will be the necessity to personally learn about commercial properties, investments, and developments, and then also there will be the requirement of focusing personal efforts.
 They will be plenty of people to connect with, and relationships to grow.

 The pressure to adjust is soon very apparent for most brokers and agents as the learning curve evolves.
-Communications skills underpin client connections and listing conversion.
+Communication skills underpin client connections and listing conversion.
 You will always need to improve and refine your communications skills as the property market changes.
 Systemize your real estate business and improve your professional skills through practice and the gathering of knowledge.
-Be prepared to act.
+Be prepared to act to your plan every day.
+Progress is a choice.

 The real estate business is immensely rewarding, however specific disciplines, knowledge, and strategies apply at a personal level.